University of Edinburgh

 The second step is purely mechanical, the statistics of correlations, which I briefly demonstrated above.
 Through this technique we will arrive in an irreproachably exact way at the knowledge of truly typical traits.
 What we have long suspected, what I myself have tried to show in isolated examples in my book: those predominating tendencies that manifest themselves in the most diverse facets of the life of language, they will now really be calibrated according to their content and value – in numbers, as if they were weights and measures.
 The ground would now be cleared for a truly valuable calculation of probability: from a dozen known properties of a language we would be able to conclude with certainty a hundred others; the typical traits, the ruling tendencies would lie clear before our eyes.

 Clear but still raw, as long as we can only speak of a correlation and not of a connection.
 Working out the connection is the third, highest task.
 And here linguistics will once again depend on ethnology and history; it will reach out from them and also towards them – it is the construction of a tunnel, undertaken simultaneously from both sides of the mountain.
 From one side will be explained: this is the character of the language, therefore this is the character of the national mind.
 From the other side will be concluded: these are the constant living conditions, these are the historical experiences, these the habits and cultural achievements of the nation, so its mental type must be like this.
-Here the picks from the other side become audible, unless our tunnels are off course.
+Here the picks from the other side become audible, unless we have literally dug ourselves into an untenable position.
 Once again that subjectivity of which general linguistics and its representatives is so often accused may manifest itself.
 But how far it is pushed back, how far the most objective data that we could demand, data that can be determined in calculable numbers, now reaches!
 If the work were to progress to the point of incontestable statistics then general linguistics would no longer need to envy the solid foundations of historical-comparative research.
 And if the work gets further, then we may see realized at the beginning of the twentieth century what the beginning of the nineteenth vainly tried to work out through speculation: a truly general grammar, completely philosophical and yet completely inductive.

 Berlin.
 Georg von der Gabelentz.